 Dental Schools in Chicago, IL with Degree Program Summaries

-There are two schools within 30 miles of Chicago that have dental degree programs.
-Read overviews of the two schools' programs, requirements and admission info, and find out which school is the right one for you.
+There are two schools within 20 miles of Chicago that have dental degree programs.
+Read overviews of their admission and program requirements to find out which school is the right one for you.

 Doctor of Dental Medicine